Skip to main content

 Reviewable decisions

-An applicant can request a review of these decisions:
+An applicant can request a review of decisions about whether they1

-• the suitability of temporary or permanent accommodation offered after they have passed all four homelessness tests
+• have been offered suitable temporary or permanent accommodation after they have passed all four homelessness tests

 Decisions which cannot be reviewed

-An applicant does not have a right to review:
+An applicant does not have a right to request a review of:

-• a refusal to provide temporary accommodation during the review process
+• refusal to provide temporary accommodation during the review process

 • decisions about furniture storage

-• a refusal to allow an out-of-time review or to conduct a discretionary second review of a decision
+• refusal to allow a late review request or to conduct a discretionary second review of a decision

 Decision letters